The Fortress You Built to Protect Yourself is Your Prison

 Trust isn't about believing other people won't hurt you.
 Trust is about believing you can survive being hurt.

-The Terror of Being Wanted
+The Terror of Being Accepted

-Here's what the gentle therapy speak won't tell you: the scariest part of dismantling your walls isn't the fear of rejection.
+The scariest part of dismantling your walls isn't the fear of rejection.
 It's the fear of acceptance.

 What if someone actually wants the real you?
-What if they're not repelled by your neediness, your messiness, your particular brand of human difficulty?
+What if they're not repelled by your neediness, your messiness, your particular brand of difficulty?
 What if they see all of you and choose to stay?

-That possibility is more terrifying than any rejection because it means you might have been wrong about yourself this whole time.
+That possibility is more terrifying than rejection because it means you might have been wrong about yourself this whole time.
 It means all that protection might have been unnecessary.
 It means you might have been worthy of love all along and just too scared to find out.

-The Renovation
+The Slow Renovation

 It's the terrifying work of letting yourself want something without knowing if you'll get it.

-What Lives on the Other Side
+Who's Waiting on the Other Side

 The people who will love you for who you actually are can't find you behind all that performance.
 They're not looking for someone who has it all together.
 They're looking for someone real.

-Your walls don't just keep the wrong people out - they keep the right people out too.
+Your walls don't just keep the wrong people out.
+They keep the right people out too.
 The ones who would choose your mess, who would fight for your attention, who would pursue you even when you're being difficult.

 But they can't love what they can't see.
 And you can't be seen through walls.

-The Choice
+The Real Choice

 You can keep being safe.
 Keep being liked by everyone and known by no one.
 Keep performing connection while starving for it.